Table of Contents

 When it comes to figuring out if your retirement savings are enough, there aren't many easy answers.
 Add in the habit of comparing your savings with coworkers, friends and family, and it gets even more difficult to find clarity.
 It can be hard to know if you're on track with your average retirement savings or falling behind.

 One way to identify if you're on pace is to look at average retirement savings by age.
 There are plenty of guidelines and advice on saving for retirement, which can help you get on track — but they don't always tell the whole story.

 You know your situation may be different from your neighbors and friends.
 However, it can be helpful to compare your numbers with what the average person has in their savings.
-To help you get started, we've pulled some key information, including the average worker income from the U.S. Bureau of Labor Statistics and the Federal Reserve, plus some experts' savings recommendations.
+To help you get started, we've pulled some key information, including the average worker income from the U.S. Bureau of Labor Statistics1 and the Federal Reserve2, plus some experts' savings recommendations3.

 Retirement Savings When You're in Your 20s